 Blood clots can occur in the deep veins of your legs during long periods of travel.
 These veins are located below the surface and are not visible through the skin.
 The reason for the clot is simple – sitting still in a confined space for a long time.
 The longer you remain immobile, the greater is your risk of developing a blood clot.
 Usually, the blood clot will dissolve on its own.
 However, sometimes a serious health problem can occur when a part of the blood clot breaks off and travels to the lungs and causes a blockage.
 This is called a pulmonary embolism (PE), and it can be fatal.3

 Flights lasting 8-10 hours or longer pose the greatest risk.
-DVT and PE are collectively known as venous thromboembolism.4 The good news is thromboembolism is preventable and simple methods can help you to protect your health and reduce your risk
+DVT and PE are collectively known as venous thromboembolism.4 The good news is thromboembolism is preventable and simple methods can help you to protect your health and reduce your risk of blood clots during a long-distance journey.5

 What Increases Your Risk For Blood Clots?